for Sunday 8th May 1966

 Nobody at the Target gig was interested in obtaining either of the Davids' autographs, except for the Knees Club Founder and her Club Official, Lynn.
 Bowie was duly signed-up as member #127 and Ballantyne, #129.
 Next to Ballantyne's name in my diary, I wrote: "Corr!"
 His looks obviously impressed me more than Bowie's, who was not awarded any compkneementarknee exclamations!

 David Ballantyne's first single, I Can't Express It, had spent four weeks in the Fab earlier in '66, out-performing Bowie's Can't Help Thinking About Me, which charted around the same time –January/February.
-I Can't Express It was also a Caroline Hot Shot, and David promoted it with a personal appearance on kids' TV show 5 o'clock Club - presumably meeting hosts Muriel Young and superstar owl Ollie Beak!
+I Can't Express It was also a Caroline Sure Shot, and David promoted it with a personal appearance on kids' TV show 5 o'clock Club - presumably meeting hosts Muriel Young and superstar owl Ollie Beak!

 The story of David Ballantyne, his Discatron promotion in Trend magazine, and correspondence with David, who now lives in America, is so long that it has been allocated its own page.